Public land mobile network: Leading zeros in PLMN codes

-Note that an MNC can be of two-digit form and three-digit form with leading zeros.
-It is administered by the respective national numbering plan administrator.
-From PLMN assignments, it is apparent that such dualities of two-digit and three-digit MNCs with the same number value are avoided (see the list of mobile country codes and mobile network codes).
-An example for an actual three-digit/two-digit MNC with leading zeros is in Bermuda MCC, 350-007 and 350-00, 350-01.
+An MNC of two-digit form is always distinct from an MNC of three-digit form, so that, theoretically, the PLMN 001-01 is distinct from the PLMN 001-001, because of the difference in MNC length.
+In practice, such dualities of two-digit and three-digit MNCs with similar number value are avoided (see the list of mobile country codes and mobile network codes).
+An example for an actual three-digit MNC with leading zeros is 350-007 in Bermuda MCC; Bermuda also features 350-00, a two-digit MNC consisting of only zeros, and 350-01 with one leading zero.

 PLMN code and IMSI

-The IMSI, which identifies a SIM or USIM for one subscriber, typically starts with the PLMN code.
+The IMSI, which usually identifies a SIM, USIM or eSIM for one subscriber, typically starts with the PLMN code.
 For example, an IMSI belonging to the PLMN 262-33 would look like 262330000000001.
 Mobile phones use this to detect roaming, so that a mobile phone subscribed on a network with a PLMN code that mismatches the start of the USIM's IMSI will typically display an "R" on the icon that indicates connection strength.